devnull-cz/c-prog-lang/modules/strings.md

   :eyes: code: [tr.c](/src/tr.c)

-:wrench: task (bonus): refactor the code into function
+:wrench: task (bonus): refactor the code into a function(s)

-- remember that arrays are passed into function as a pointer (to be explained soon, not needed now) that can be used inside the function with array subscript
+- remember that arrays are passed into a function as a pointer (to be explained soon, not needed now) which can be used inside the function with an array subscript.